tessalt/coffeescriptbook/book.md

   doFunAnimation() // do animating here
 ```

 This is actually a method being called with two arguments, though it may not look like it.
 The format for the `on` method is `on(eventName, function)`, where the `function` is the code that gets run when the event is triggered.

 When you use a function as an argument like this, it's called a "callback".
 In plain english, calling the `on` method with a callback is like saying "listen for and do", and the two arguments are the thing that you're listening for, and the thing that you should then do.

-If you remember, in coffeescript, we indicate a function with the following syntax:
+If you remember, in CoffeeScript, we indicate a function with the following syntax:

 ```
 functionName = ->